-If you who want to avoid racking up credit card debt and become a savvier shopper, consider the cash-only method.
-Use these tips to live a cash-only life, and get better with your money.
+If you want to avoid racking up credit card debt and become a savvier shopper, consider the cash-only method.
+Use these tips to live a cash-only life.

-The first step toward living a cash-only life is to only carry cash on you.
-That means leaving your credit cards and debit cards at home or in your safety deposit box when you go shopping.
+The first step toward living a cash-only life is an obvious one: Make sure you’re only carrying cash.
+That means taking your debit cards out of your wallet and leaving them at home or in your safety deposit box when you go shopping.

 “When I say cash only, I mean cash — the physical, green stuff,” said Greutman.
 “I don’t allow myself to even consider using credit for groceries or sundries, my weak spots.
 Cash keeps me honest.”